TIPS FOR CHOOSING A WEDDING PHOTOGRAPHER

 Watch out for “wedding photography mills” where you talk to a salesperson, view the best sample images from their large team of photographers, and end up stuck with one of the photographers who is available the day of your wedding.
 One easy tip-off: If their portfolio looks good, their prices are unbelievably low, and they promise to “match” you with your photographer as your date gets closer, you’re probably dealing with a mill.
 There is nothing wrong with wedding photographers having a team of photographers.
 But, never book a photographer unless you can meet with, and see the work the photographer who will be assigned to your wedding first.

 #10 BEWARE OF SHOOT & BURN PHOTOGRAPHERS

 Watch out for "shoot & burn" photographers.
 This type of wedding photographer will photograph your wedding, then return home to offload the images, and burn a disc without any color correction, without any exposure adjustment, without any image enhancement, without any retouching.
-What you will end up with is a disc of images with off color images that look weird, images without optimal exposure adjustment, no enhancement to bring out the details, no retouching to make you look great.
+What you will end up with is a disc of off color images that look weird, images without optimal exposure adjustment, no enhancement to bring out the details, no retouching to make you look great.
 When you print these you will very disappointed in the results.
 So, how do you know you are dealing with a shoot & burner?
 Their prices are unbelievably low, and they don't usually offer prints or albums.
 Quite often these photographers already have a full-time job and photography is a sideline, so they don't have time to spend 30 hours making your images look fantastic.